Skip to main content

 Capabilities

 AlphaSOC identifies malicious behaviors, data exfiltration, and policy violations by analyzing structured telemetry across identity, cloud, application, network, and endpoint sources.
-The platform produces high-fidelity OCSF detection findings in real time and supports retrospective detection, custom rule creation via Sigma, and broad interoperability with your security stack.
+The platform produces high-fidelity OCSF detection findings in real time and supports custom rule creation via Sigma and broad interoperability with your security stack.

 Platform Coverage